FrancesCoronel/personal-website-v3/_posts/2014-05-02-a-review-of-dont-starve.md

     - video games
 ---

-So in case you haven't heard of it yet, “[Don’t Starve](https://www.dontstarvegame.com)” is this awesome Indie game that came out late April of last year.
+So in case you haven't heard of it yet, "[Don’t Starve](https://www.dontstarvegame.com)" is this awesome Indie game that came out late April of last year.

-A year into its inception, I gotta say that I’m really glad how amazing it’s turned out - high aggregate and review scores - and they’ve recently added their first paid downloadable content expansion called “Don’t Starve: Reign of Giants”, which basically added a bunch of new monsters (giants, perhaps?) and territory to discover and be terrorized by.
+A year into its inception, I gotta say that I’m really glad how amazing it’s turned out - high aggregate and review scores - and they’ve recently added their first paid downloadable content expansion called "Don’t Starve: Reign of Giants", which basically added a bunch of new monsters (giants, perhaps?) and territory to discover and be terrorized by.